san-sei/documents/content/en/docs/for_personal_users/individual_panel.md

 1. By clicking on **Add Security Key**, a user can add a new security key to his/her account.
 After clicking on **Add Security Key**, a wizard will open and ask about how a user wants to create a new security key.
 Here we recommend choosing **External Security Key or built-in sensor**, because this document is for personal users and most personal users do not have other devices such as **Reader** or **Contactless Card**, and this option enables the user to use their smartphone as a security key.
 2. There will be two wizards shown by the user's operating system that ask the user for **Security Key Setup** permission.
 Users have to give this permission.
-3. If the user's smartphone is already paired with **Pairing Tool**, then IDmelon application will pop up a screen which looks like the screen below, tap on the security key that you want to register your account on.
+3. If the user's smartphone is already paired with **Pairing Tool**, then IDmelon Authenticator will pop up a screen which looks like the screen below, tap on the security key that you want to register your account on.
 ![Individuals Mobile Screenshot](/images/vendor/Individuals/11.jpg)
 4. Tap on **Approve**.
 ![Individuals Mobile Screenshot](/images/vendor/Individuals/12.jpg)
 5. On this step, the smartphone's **GPS** and **Bluetooth** must be turned on, as well as the  **Bluetooth** of the user's computer.
-This helps the IDmelon application to prove that the user who is using a certain phone is close to the computer that he or she is using and thus adds the device to the user's account.
+This helps the IDmelon Authenticator to prove that the user who is using a certain phone is close to the computer that he or she is using and thus adds the device to the user's account.
 ![Individuals Mobile Screenshot](/images/vendor/Individuals/13.jpg)
 6. If everything is done as explained, the user's smartphone will be added to the account.
 ![Individuals](/images/vendor/Individuals/14.jpg)